Pregnancy can bring many wonderful new joys to an expectant mother’s life.

-1) Oral Health Education – DO have consultations with your dentist before, during and after your pregnancy.
+DO have consultations with your dentist before, during, and after your pregnancy.
 Early intervention is key, but ongoing care is just as important!

-2) Oral Hygiene – DO brush and floss regularly – and properly.
+DO brush and floss regularly – and properly.
 It is especially important to try and always brush after meals and snacks, especially sugary ones.
 Also, have more frequent dental cleanings than you normally would (2-3 during your pregnancy is about right).
 This will greatly increase the amount of plaque that is removed from the teeth and gums, thereby lowering your risk.

 DO try and have all urgent dental work completed prior to becoming pregnant.
-Although, it is safe to perform certain emergency dental procedures during your pregnancy, it is best to have it done prior to becoming pregnant, and especially prior to it becoming an emergency dental treatment!
+It is safe to perform certain emergency dental procedures during your pregnancy.
+But it is best to complete it prior to becoming pregnant, and especially prior to it becoming an emergency dental treatment!

-DON’T share food and utensils, so as not to potentially transmit bacteria known to cause tooth decay.
+DON’T share food and utensils, so as not to potentially transmit bacteria that cause tooth decay.

 DO chew gum.
-Expectant mothers, and everyone, are encouraged to chew xylitol gum (around 4x/day), since research suggests that it may decrease the rate of tooth decay.
+It is good for expectant mothers and everyone else to chew xylitol gum (around 4x/day).
+Research suggests that it may decrease the rate of tooth decay.
 Chewing sugarless gum increases saliva and thus increases the production of salivary enzymes that help equalize the Ph in the mouth and thus reduce cavity growth.

 To sum up, pregnancy gingivitis is a real and prevalent threat.
 But, so long as you take the appropriate steps, it is manageable with relative ease.
 Good luck with your pregnancy!